Vineet Arora, MD, MAPP

 Dr. Jha’s major research interests lie in improving the quality and costs of healthcare with a specific

-focus on the impact of current state and federal policy efforts.
-His work has focused on four primary areas:
+focus on the impact of policy efforts.
+His work has focused on a broad set of issues including

-public reporting, pay-for-performance, health information technology, and leadership, and the roles they play in fixing healthcare delivery systems.
+and leadership, and the roles they play in fixing healthcare delivery systems.

 Christopher Landrigan, MD, MPH